TahaMunir2/RISC-V-RV32IM-FPGA/README.md

 assign product = ALUop1_ext * ALUop2_ext;
 ```
 The reason why we extend each operand to 64 bits even before the multiplication is that, in SystemVerilog, the width of a * b is the max of the operand widths.
 If the current 32-bit format of ALUop1 and ALUop2 were used, the raw product would also 32 bits.
 That 32-bit product would then extended to 64 bits when assigned to signed_unsigned_mult, but the upper 32 bits of the result of the multiplication would already have been lost.
-Therefore, we simply increase the number of bits of our operands to 64 and use ```Systemverilog $signed ``` and ```Systemverilog $unsigned ```, which already take care of the sign extension.
+Therefore, we simply increase the number of bits of our operands to 64 and use `$signed` and `$unsigned`, which already take care of the sign extension.

 The only task that now remains is to select the upper or lower 32-bits of the product, which is then as such:
 ```Systemverilog